Please use the following resources if you need assistance accessing your CU Hawaii Online Banking account.

-To mitigate risk, CU Hawaii’s online banking system enforces multi-factor authentication, which includes the use of a strong password and challenge questions.
+To mitigate risk, CU Hawaii’s online banking system enforces multi-factor authentication, which includes the use of a strong password and authentication code.
 You may also set up automatic balance alerts on your account.
 Also, your online banking session will time out if left unattended.
 It is highly recommended that you use a reliable antivirus software program on your computer and follow these safe computing tips.

 Safe Computing Tips: